kintsugi-programmer/KintsugiEnigma/DevOps/3 VMs and Deploying a MERN app.md

           +-----------------------+

 ```
-Each VM acts like a completely independent machine, even though they share the underlying hardware.
+Each VM `acts like a completely independent machine`, even though they `share` the underlying hardware.
 You can run different operating systems and applications in different VMs on the same physical server.

 VMs are highly flexible and easy to scale.
 You can quickly spin up, modify, or delete VMs, and you can consolidate multiple workloads on a single server.

-The virtualization layer introduces a slight overhead in terms of performance because the hypervisor needs to manage resources and ensure each VM operates independently.
+The virtualization layer introduces a slight `overhead in terms of performance` because the hypervisor needs to manage resources and ensure each VM operates independently.
 However, with modern hypervisors and powerful hardware, this overhead is minimal.

+Pay as per use(start)

+Cloud provider will handle security

 # Bare metal servers
+Useage, Hosting at need of fast useage at specific location, Bitcoin mining, etc.

-n a bare-metal setup, an operating system (OS) runs directly on the physical hardware without a hypervisor in between.
+In a bare-metal setup, an operating system (OS) runs directly on the physical hardware without a hypervisor in between.
 There’s no virtualization layer.
 ```
        +-------------------+
        |       OS          |